90zlaya/php-library/readme.md

 * Date Time Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created
 * Email: documentation of methods updated
 * Format: return values revisited

+* third-party folder added with geoplugin.class - currently isolated from the rest of the library

 Misc
 =======